ajimenezrosa/TwitterScraper/README.md

                         search queries

 ```
 The program requires a dictionary file for the search terms.
-This can be any file with a each search term on its own line.
+This can be any file with each search term on its own line.
 I have provided an ordered list of over 20,000 first names in the namelist.dic file.

 You may also specify a SOCKS5 proxy to use.
 For example, with Tor:
 ```